vmware/vic/installer/README.md

 #### Build bundle and OVA

-Optional step to build UI plugins to be included in the `vic-engine-bundle`, requires ant, npm, nodejs (it is recommend to build in a container)
+First, we have to set the revisions of the components we want to bundle in the OVA:

 ```
-make vic-ui-plugins
+export BUILD_HARBOR_REVISION=1.1.0-rc1     # Optional, defaults to dev
+export BUILD_ADMIRAL_REVISION=v1.1.0-rc1   # Optional, defaults to dev
+export BUILD_VICENGINE_REVISION=1.1.0-rc4  # Required
 ```

+Then set the required env vars for the build environment and make the release:

 ```
 export PACKER_ESX_HOST=1.1.1.1